Relative Generalized Rank Weight of Linear Codes and Its Applications to Network Coding

 The rest of \Sect{sect:universalsecurity} of this paper gives the main contribution of the paper: \textit{we demonstrate that the universal security performance of secure network coding based on the nested coset coding scheme with $\c_1$ and $\c_2$ is exactly expressed in terms of our new code parameters, the RDIP and the RGRW.} This section first presents the upper and lower bound of the mutual information leaked from a set of tapped links with an arbitrary distribution $P_{S,X}$.
-By using this analysis, we demonstrate that the upper and lower bounds of $\uequivocation_{\mu,P_{S,X}}$ are expressed in terms of the RDIP of $\c_1$ and $\c_2$ for arbitrary $P_{S,X}$, and the maximum possible value of $\ustrong$, defined as the \textit{universal maximum strength} $\maxustrong$, is expressed in terms of the RGRW of $\c_1$ and $\c_2$.
+By using this analysis, we demonstrate that the upper and lower bounds of $\uequivocation_{\mu,P_{S,X}}$ are expressed in terms of the RDIP of $\c_1$ and $\c_2$ for arbitrary $P_{S,X}$, and the maximum possible value of $\ustrong$, defined as the \textit{universal maximum strength} $\maxustrong$, is expressed in terms of the RGRW of dual codes of $\c_1$ and $\c_2$.
 Moreover, in terms of $\maxustrong$, we express the upper bound of the maximum mutual information between a part of the secret message and observed packets for arbitrary $P_{S,X}$, which is independent of the underlying network code.
 In a later section, we give an example of this analysis for specific parameters of $\c_1$ and $\c_2$.

-On the other hand, the adversary in the scenario of network coding might be able to not only eavesdrop but also inject erroneous packets anywhere in the network, and the network may suffer from a rank deficiency of the transfer matrix at a sink node.
-The second aim of this paper is to reveal the error correction capability of secure network coding based on the nested coset coding schemes with $\c_1$ and $\c_2$.